kdoore/CS2335-Gitbook/animation_controller/animation-steps.md

  ![](/assets/Screen Shot 2018-10-31 at 11.12.37 AM.png)

 - Delete all other Animator Controller \(dead, walk, jump \)
+- Keep all auto-created Animation clips (Don't delete these)

 - The image below shows the remaining assets: 4 animation clips and 1 animator controller \( idle \)
  ![](/assets/Screen Shot 2018-10-31 at 11.15.01 AM.png)